brianr747/platform/README.md

 will handle the high level logic, and then sub-classes will deal with the SQL language-specific details.

-Meta-data support is extremely minimal.
-Once the SQL design is stable, will add more fields.
+Metadata support is reasonable, but provider-specific metadata fields are hard to browse within the database.
+If the provider implementation supports it, it is possible to get the URL of a provider, even specific pages for series (FRED, DB.nomics).
+By default, the command will also open the web page of the provider/series.

 (Note: Starting with sqlite3, since that is installed with Python.
 Will worry about compatability with other SQL formats later.)